Diplomatic mission: Multiple missions in a city

 Some cities may host more than one mission from the same country.

 In Rome, many states maintain separate missions to both Italy and the Holy See.
-It is not customary for these missions to share premises nor diplomatic personnel.
+It is not customary for these missions to share premises or personnel.
 At present, only the Iraqi and United States embassies to Italy and the Holy See share premises; however, separate ambassadors are appointed, one to each country.
-In the case of the UN's Food Agencies, the ambassador to the Italian Republic is usually accredited as permanent representative.
+In the case of the UN's Food Agencies, the sending country's ambassador to the Italian Republic is usually accredited as permanent representative.
 The United States maintains a separate mission to the UN agencies, led by its own ambassador, but is located in the compound that houses its embassies to Italy and the Holy See.

 Several cities host both embassies/consulates and permanent representatives to international organizations, such as New York City (United Nations), Washington, D.C.
 (Organization of American States), Jakarta (ASEAN) and Brussels (European Union and North Atlantic Treaty Organization).

-In some cases, an embassy or consulate is divided between two locations in the same city: for example, Kolkata in India hosts two Bangladeshi Deputy High Commissions, one at Park Circus and another, opened later, at Mirza Galib Street, to reduce overcrowding.
+In some cases, an embassy or consulate is divided between multiple locations in the same city.
+For example, the Bangladeshi Deputy High Commission in Kolkata has two locations: one at Park Circus and another, opened later, at Mirza Ghalib Street, to reduce overcrowding.

 Non-diplomatic offices

 Governments of states not recognized by the receiving state and of territories that make no claim to be sovereign states may set up offices abroad that do not have official diplomatic status as defined by the Vienna Convention.
-Examples are the Taipei Economic and Cultural Representative Offices that represent the government of the Republic of China; Somaliland's Representative Offices in London, Addis Ababa, Rome, and Washington, D.C.; the Hong Kong and Macau economic and trade offices that represent the governments of those two territories.
+Examples are the Taipei Economic and Cultural Representative Offices that represent the government of the Republic of China; Somaliland's Representative Offices in London, Addis Ababa, Rome, Taipei, and Washington, D.C.; the Hong Kong and Macau economic and trade offices that represent the governments of those two territories.
 Such offices assume some of the non-diplomatic functions of diplomatic posts, such as promoting trade interests and providing assistance to its citizens and residents.
 They are nevertheless not diplomatic missions, their personnel are not diplomats and do not have diplomatic visas, although there may be legislation providing for personal immunities and tax privileges, as in the case of the Hong Kong offices in London and Toronto or the Macau office in Lisbon, for example.